tetsuo/tetsuo.github.io/articles/mailroom.md

 ---

-# Further improvements
+# What's next?

-Building on this foundation, you can extend your triggers to handle more complex workflows and further fine-tune the collector to operate under stricter constraints—all while keeping the database at the core of your event processing.
+Building on this foundation, you can extend your triggers to handle more complex workflows and further fine-tune the collector to operate under stricter constraints, all while keeping the database at the core of your event processing.

-That said, the **mailroom** system outlined here is deliberately simple—a budget-friendly single-producer, single-consumer design.
-More advanced streaming solutions often incorporate **priority queues** and **adaptive batching** to manage varying workloads more gracefully.
+That said, the architecture described here uses a basic single-producer, single-consumer pattern.
+More advanced streaming solutions often incorporate things like _priority queues_ and _adaptive batching_ to manage varying workloads more gracefully.

-## Multi-consumer queues
+Before we conclude, let's explore some potential improvements, starting with how to support multiple worker setups.

+## 1. Multiple workers

 When you update `last_seq`, PostgreSQL locks the `jobs` row being updated, preventing other processes from modifying it until the transaction is complete.
 However, PostgreSQL **does not prevent multiple processes from attempting to read the same cursor** before one updates it.
 This can lead to duplicate processing if you're not careful.